Sapling Climate Positive Vodka (with local wheat)

 Corks are too dense to recycle and are choking hazards, so send off in bulk to Recorked, if your local off license does not collect.

 Check medication before drinking tonic water (contains quinine).
-Also avoid tonic water for pregnancy/nursing (and obviously avoid alcohol).
+Also avoid tonic water for pregnancy/nursing (but hopefully you won’t be drinking gin anyway).

 A recent study found that the average bottle of vodka uses 2.8kg of carbon before it reaches the customer.
 Made in London, this uses charcoal filtered water, to leave a hint of natural sweetness.